 A crucial internship tip is to make sure to show up early and completely prepared on the day of the event.
 Being prepared means having enough (at least 50) resumés.
 Give yourself enough time to feel grounded before the event starts and try to be one of the first students inside the doors to speak to employers.
 Remember, employers have to talk to hundreds of students and by the midpoint of the event there are queues of students lining up in front of the employers.
 By that time, it will be very difficult to stand out and make an impression.
 The earlier you are to interview, the more impactful your conversations will be.

-While talking to employers at UCF Intern Pursuit it is common to feel intimidated.
+While talking to employers at an internship fair, it is common to feel intimidated.
 Remember, most of these employers were once students living very similar lives to your own, seeking out internship advice just like you.
 It’s best to keep your interactions two-sided, instead of them just talking about their company, they also want to hear from you.
 Employers prefer students who tell them what they want to do during their internship or what career path they wish to pursue.
 If you’re interested in social media marketing, tell the employer why that interests you and what you’d bring to their company.
 Also, ask them questions to understand more about their companies or their positions.
 For instance, you can ask “How would you describe your company culture?” or “What qualities and skills do you look for in an intern candidate?” to keep the conversation going.

 After the Event